 They can also make referrals and connect you with support and counselling services.

-You can ask the court or Victoria Legal Aid whether an information referral officer is available at your court.
+You can ask the court or Victoria Legal Aid whether an information and referral officer is available at your court.

 First Nations support